salesforce/lwc-rfcs/text/0000-lwc-dynamic-with-attrs.md

 The object passed to `lwc:dynamic` is reactive.
 If the `constructor` changes, it is equivalent to how `lwc:dynamic` works
 currently: a new component is created along with the *config*

-Reactivity on the*config* significantly from what we had earlier because:

-1. Attributes and Properties can't change shape: we can't have new attributes that we didn't have in the previous render, currently.
-Same for properties.
+Reactivity on the*config* significantly from what we had earlier because properties can't change shape: we can't have new props that we didn't have in the previous render, currently.
-2. Event listeners can't be changed at all: we can't have new event listeners or even change earlier ones.

-The above restrictions need to be removed for accepting a *config* `lwc:dynamic`.
+The above restrictions need to be removed for accepting a *config* in `lwc:dynamic`.

-**Attributes change**
-1. Key in new render, but not in old render: attribute is added.
-2. Key in old render, but not in new render: attribute is removed.
-3. Key in old render and also in new render: attribute is present and is subject to current diffing algo.

 **Properties change**
 1. Key in new render, but not in old render: property is set to the value passed.